minekube/connect/.web/docs/browser/platform.md

 # Minekube Browser: A Comprehensive Platform

 The Minekube Browser transcends the traditional boundaries of Minecraft server lists.
-It's a vibrant marketplace for developers to share their Minecraft creations and for players to embark on new gaming adventures.
+It's a vibrant marketplace for developers and entrepreneurs to share their Minecraft creations and for players to embark on new gaming adventures.
 By connecting players, developers, and hosting providers on a single platform, Minekube Browser facilitates a seamless transition from game selection to server launch.

 ## Marketplace for Minecraft Games and Server Experiences